NaviNet-OSS/ImageFeeder/README.md

 implies, `eyes-selenium` uses Selenium to take screenshots, but we take our screenshots in another way, so we don't use that part of the SDK.

-There is only one utility in this repository.
-It watches a directory and sends images to an Eyes server.

-# The Eyes-watcher

-This utility consists of three Python files: `eyes_watcher.py`, `eyeswrapper.py`, and `watchdir.py`.
+This utility consists of three Python files: `imagefeeder.py`, `eyeswrapper.py`, and `watchdir.py`.

-Usually, you will want to run `eyes_watcher.py`.
+Usually, you will want to run `imagefeeder.py`.
 For example, from the Windows command line:

 ```
-python eyes_watcher.py -a d8VXjWZAEaAmqxh5wo3cNdaPsGJrgkn --log debug --test
+python imagefeeder.py -a d8VXjWZAEaAmqxh5wo3cNdaPsGJrgkn --log debug --test
 test5 'Logs\ABC\*\*\\assets\screenshots' 'Logs\DEF\*\*\\assets\screenshots'
 ```

-## `eyes_watcher.py`
+## `imagefeeder.py`

 ### Synopsis